hyunjunian/Poor-Charlie-s-Almanack/en.md

 Another thing you have to do is have a lot of assiduity.
 I like that word because to me it means “Sit down on your ass until you do it.”
 I’ve had marvelous partners, full of assiduity, all my life.
 I think I got them partly because I tried to deserve them, and partly because I was shrewd enough to select them, and partly there was some luck.

-> Another thing you have to do is have a lot of assiduity.
-I like that word because to me it means “Sit down on your ass until you do it.”
->

 Two partners that I chose for one phase in my life made the following simple agreement when they created a little design-and-build construction team in the middle of the Great Depression: “Two-man partnership,” they said, “and divide everything equally.
 And whenever we’re behind in our commitments to other people, we will both work 14 hours a day, seven days a week, until we’re caught up.”
 Well, needless to say that firm didn’t fail, and my partners were widely admired.
 Simple, old-fashioned ideas like theirs are almost sure to provide a good outcome.

 Another thing to cope with is that life is very likely to provide terrible blows, unfair blows.
 Some people recover and others don’t.
 There I think the attitude of Epictetus helps guide one to the right reaction.
 He thought that every mischance in life, however bad, created an opportunity to behave well.
 He believed every mischance provided an opportunity to learn something useful, and one’s duty was not to become immersed in self-pity, but to utilize each terrible blow in a constructive fashion.
 His ideas were very sound, influencing the best of the Roman emperors, Marcus Aurelius and many others over many centuries.
 And you may remember the epitaph that Epictetus made for himself: “Here lies Epictetus, a slave, maimed in body, the ultimate in poverty, and favored by the gods.”